 Provision is made for children who have physical, learning and behavioural difficulties within the classroom.
 There are teachers and assistants who will help provide individual and small group support to children who have been identified as needing extra help.
 Parents are always consulted and often asked to provide additional support at home.
 If further help and advice is needed the school is able to call upon relevant external support services.

 Benthal School’s Special Needs Co-coordinator is Jill Joseph.
 Miss Joseph, who is a qualified teacher and holds Master’s Level National Award for Special Educational Needs Co-coordinator, can be contacted at the school to discuss issues regarding individual children, please ask the office staff to book an appointment for you.

 The school’s SEND provision is regularly discussed at full and curriculum committee governor’s meetings.
-The School has a SEND policy, which is reviewed every two years.
-Please click on the link below to see Benthal SEND policy, reviewed in January 2021.
+The School has a SEND policy, which is reviewed every year.
+Please click on the link below to see Benthal SEND policy, reviewed in October 2022.